zone-eu/zone-mta/README.md

 ZoneMTA is created and maintained in the European Union, licensed under EUPL and its authors have no relations to the US, thus there can not be any infringements of US-based patents.

 > ZoneMTA is part of the Zone Mail Suite (ZMS).
-Suite of programs and modules for an efficient, modern email server.
+Suite of programs and modules for an efficient, fast and modern email server.